Accessibility Tools

 1. Decide your route - Full Induction, Core Induction or School Based

-2. Read the Teach First Early Career Framework brochure detailing the curriculum entitlement, options, funding and how NTSH can support you.
+2. Read the Teach First Early Career Teacher Entitlement brochure detailing the curriculum entitlement, options, funding and how NTSH can support you.

 3. Register your ECTs on the DFE manage training for Early Career Teachers portal & select the ‘Training Provider’ route.